hrydgard/ppsspp-site/docs/troubleshooting/control-stick-problems.md

 It's known that disabling various accessibility settings can fix it, such as:

 * Accessibility / Magnification / Magnification Shortcut
-* QuickCursor
+* QuickCursor (and other apps that layer themselves on top of other apps)
 * Longshot
 * One-handed mode
-* Just any accessibility option
+* Just about any accessibility option

 It can also be that input comes on unexpected "axis".
 Go to the control mapping screen and re-map your stick and d-pad to make sure they're right.

-Also try rebooting the phone, because why not..
+Also try rebooting the phone, it can't hurt.